RomanEmreis/volga-docs/docs/getting-started/json-payload.md

     app.run().await
 }
 ```
-And with the `status!` macro that works in a similar way:
+### Using Status with JSON
+You can also include HTTP status codes in your JSON responses using the `status!` macro:
 ```rust
 use volga::{App, AsyncEndpointsMapping, status, Payload};
 use serde::Serialize;